 Nasdaq listing rules require that a majority of the board of directors of a company listed on Nasdaq be composed of "independent directors," which is defined generally as a person other than an officer or employee of the company or its subsidiaries or any other individual having a relationship, which, in the opinion of the company's board of directors, would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
-Our Board of Directors has determined that, each of Lisa J. Porter, Jim Bellingham, Adam Sharkawy, John W. Gibson, Jr., Joseph W. Dyer, and Eli Spiro will be an independent director under the Nasdaq listing rules and Rule 10A-3 of the Exchange Act.
-In making these determinations, our Board of Directors considered the current and prior relationships that each non-employee director has with the Company and all other facts and circumstances our Board of Directors deemed relevant in determining independence, including the beneficial ownership of our Common Stock by each non-employee director, and the transactions involving them described in the section entitled "Certain Relationships and Related Transactions."
+Our Board has determined that, each of Lisa J. Porter, Jim Bellingham, Adam Sharkawy, John W. Gibson, Jr., Joseph W. Dyer, and Eli Spiro is an independent director under the Nasdaq listing rules and Rule 10A-3 of the Exchange Act.
+In making these determinations, our Board considered the current and prior relationships that each non-employee director has with the Company and all other facts and circumstances our Board deemed relevant in determining independence, including the beneficial ownership of our Common Stock by each non-employee director, and the transactions involving them described in the section entitled "Certain Relationships and Related Transactions."

-Committees of the Board of Directors
+Committees of the Board

-The standing committees of our Board of Directors consists of an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
+The standing committees of our Board consists of an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.